weaviate/weaviate-io/docs/weaviate/modules/retriever-vectorizer-modules/index.md

 - Only vectorize properties that use `string` or `text` data types
 - Sort properties in alphabetical (a-z) order before concatenating values
-- Prepend the class name to the value, and
+- Prepend the class name to the value
+- Join properties with spaces, and
-- Convert the string to lowercase
+- Convert the produced string to lowercase